 E/R diagrams are graphical notation for E/R data models.
-In this course we use the notation described in GUW.
+In this course we use the notation described in GUW (there are many variants of E/R notation).

 Basics:

 - Attributes are represented by ovals.

 - Relationships are represented by diamonds.

 - Entity sets are represented by rectangles, with lines to its attributes and relationships.